rvesse/stardog-docs/src/docs/admin.html.md

 ### Security Considerations

-The rationale for separating functionality into two CLI programs is largely based on security, since `stardog-admin` will need, in production environments, to have considerably tighter access restrictions than `stardog`.
+We split the functionality into two CLI programs because of security: `stardog-admin` will need, in production environments, to have considerably tighter access restrictions than `stardog`.